aditya77-lab/fake-news-detection/VERCEL_DEPLOYMENT.md

 # Deploying to Vercel

 This guide explains how to deploy your Fake News Detection application to Vercel.
+Note that while this will work, Streamlit is best deployed on platforms designed for it, like Streamlit Cloud.

-## Prerequisites
+## Important Notice

-1. A Vercel account (sign up at [vercel.com](https://vercel.com) if you don't have one)
-2. Git repository with your code (GitHub, GitLab, or Bitbucket)
-3. Your Gemini API key
-4. Your MongoDB connection string
+**Streamlit applications are not ideal for Vercel's serverless architecture.** The current setup creates a simple landing page that redirects to a proper Streamlit deployment.

+## Better Alternative: Streamlit Cloud

+For the best experience, deploy this app on [Streamlit Cloud](https://streamlit.io/cloud) instead:
+1. Push your code to GitHub
+2. Sign up for Streamlit Cloud (free tier available)
+3. Connect your repository
+4. Set your secrets (GEMINI_API_KEY, MONGODB_URI)
+5. Deploy

-## Deployment Steps
+## Vercel Deployment Steps

+If you still want to proceed with Vercel deployment:

 ### 1. Push your code to GitHub